thatcoderguy/Basic-Backup/README.md

 Basic-Backup
 ============

-A basic server backup app; backs up databases, files, and IIS metabases
+A basic server backup app that backs up; databases, files, and IIS metabases.
+Useful for web applications, where a clone of the server isn't requried.

 Installation and usage
 ============